 As per the Insurance Research Council, about 26.7 percent of all drivers in Florida have no auto insurance.
 That’s about twice the national average, so next time you’re on the highway, take a look around you.
 More than one out of every four drivers that you can see are without any car insurance at all.

 You can purchase uninsured motorist insurance (UM) through your own insurance company.
 That’s who you will make any uninsured motorist claim with too.
-Take note that residents of your household who are blood relatives are probably covered under your UM, even if a hit-and-run driver is involved.
-All of you are probably even covered as bicyclists or pedestrians too.
-Most UM policies will pay damages like medical costs, lost earnings, permanent disfigurement, permanent disability and pain and suffering up to the limits of your coverage, so long as those damages are the result of an accident that was caused by an uninsured or hit-and-run driver.
+Take note that your UM probably covers the residents of your household who are blood relatives.
+Even if the accident involves a hit-and-run driver.
+The coverage usually applies to everyone even as bicyclists or pedestrians too.
+Most UM policies will pay damages like medical costs, lost earnings, permanent disfigurement, permanent disability and pain and suffering up to the limits of your coverage.
+They will pay damages from an accident caused by an uninsured or hit-and-run driver.

 The Other Alternative

-If you’ve been injured in an accident that was caused by an uninsured driver, contact our Tampa Auto Accident Lawyers right away.
-We can arrange for a free consultation and case evaluation.
+If you’ve been injured in an accident that was caused by an uninsured motorist, contact our Tampa Auto Accident Lawyers right away.
+Our personal injury team can arrange for a free consultation and case evaluation.
 We’re available to answer your questions and advise you of your legal options.
 Compensation might be available for you.
 You’re in a highly complicated insurance situation.
 We can talk about how we might be able to help you get things straightened out.